 In terms of Brazilian JIu-Jitsu, illegal BJJ moves are those that you can’t do in competition.
 Or, better said, you can do them if getting disqualified is your main goal.
 That said, there’s not a unified list of illegal BJ Jmoves which is where things get murky.
 For most, the IBJJF / UAEJJF rulebook is the law.
 In there, most moves are legal or illegal according to the belt and/or age level.
 When it comes to the kids and juveniles, the more restrictions, the better.
 That’s something nobody has a problem with.

-Finally, there are the “truly” illegal BJJ moves that are outlawed fro, anyone and everyone.
+Finally, there are the “truly” illegal BJJ moves that are outlawed from, anyone and everyone.
 At least under IBJJF/ UAEJJF rules.
-Those are heel hooks, neck cranks and a bunch of other stuff, some meaningful and some not.
+Those are heel hooks, neck cranks, and a bunch of other stuff, some meaningful and some not.
 And it would all be a lot easier to digest and accept if there weren’t different rules to offer a different option.

 Who Decides What Is legal?

 That’s easy.
 The people that organize the tournaments decide the rules.
-At a local level, this might be anything, form a club tournament to state tournament.
+At a local level, this might be anything, from a club tournament to a state tournament.
 However, the biggest tournaments in the world, outside of professional events, are under the rules of the IBJJF / UAEJJF.
-Thre’s also ADCC, but that’s a whole different story, and not many people will get the chance to compete there anyway.
+There’s also ADCC, but that’s a whole different story, and not many people will get the chance to compete there anyway.